{rfName}

 >

-Application of nanopore long-read sequencing and metabolomics in an in vitro dynamic intestinal digestion model: A genome-centric metatranscriptomic approach to investigating microbial TMA and SCFA metabolism.
+Application of nanopore long-read sequencing and metabolomics in an in vitro dynamic intestinal digestion model: A genome-centric metatranscriptomic approach to investigating microbial TMA and SCFA metabolism

-Publicated to:Journal of pharmaceutical and biomedical analysis.
-262 (): 116896- - 2025-04-11 262(), DOI: 10.1016/j.jpba.2025.116896
+Publicated to:JOURNAL OF PHARMACEUTICAL AND BIOMEDICAL ANALYSIS 262 (): 116896- - 2025-09-01 262(), DOI: 10.1016/j.jpba.2025.116896

 Affiliations